Bruce Hart (wrestler): Other media

 Hart has appeared on several wrestling documentaries, including the 2010 documentary Survival of the Hitman which is about his younger brother Bret Hart and the WWE released Hart and Soul: The Hart Family Anthology in which he has a segment dedicated to his career.

 He was also present on the stage when his father Stu Hart was inducted into the WWE Hall of Fame.

 Personal life

 In 2011 Hart published an autobiography entitled Straight from the Hart.

 Family

 He has five children with his ex-wife, Andrea Hart: daughters Brit and Lara and sons Torrin, Bruce Jr. and Rhettger Hart.
-Rhett was born three months premature and suffers from cerebral palsy.
+Rhett was born three months premature and has cerebral palsy.
 Two of Bruce Hart's sons, Bruce Jr and Torrin, have been involved in pro wrestling.

 Hart and his wife Andrea separated for a period from 2000 and Andrea started a relationship with Hart's former brother-in-law Davey Boy Smith until Smith's death in 2002.
 Andrea and Hart later reconciled but separated again after a time.
 Andrea died on December 27, 2019, at the age of 52.